bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/process.md

 Q: (id of it, ppid of it) of process "qna"
 A: 37, 1
 {% endqna %}

+# priority of &lt;process&gt; : integer

+No documentation exists.

 # process id of &lt;process&gt; : integer